NEONScience/NEON-Data-Skills/tutorials/R/AOP/Lidar/lidar-uncertainty/lidar-raster-uncertainty.md

 * Download and read in several L3 lidar geotiff files
 * Difference lidar raster geotiff files
-* Create histograms raster differences (DTM and DSM)
+* Create histograms of raster differences
 * Mask out vegetated areas of DSM & DTMs using the CHM
 * Compare difference in DSM and DTMs over vegetated and ground pixels
 * Use this approach as a framework for understanding lidar raster uncertainty